NetworkBlockDevice/nbd/doc/proto.md

     SHOULD send `NBD_REP_ERR_INVALID`.

     Data:
-    - 32 bits, length of export name
+    - 32 bits, length of export name.
-    - String, name of export for which we wish to list or select metadata contexts.
+    - String, name of export for which we wish to list metadata contexts.
+    - 32 bits, number of queries
+    - Zero or more queries, each being:
-    - 32 bits, length of query
+       - 32 bits, length of query.
-    - String, query to select a subset of the available metadata contexts.
-If this is not specified (i.e., the "length of query" field is 0 and no query is sent), then the server MUST send all the metadata contexts it knows about.
-If specified, this query string MUST start with a name that uniquely identifies a server implementation; e.g., the reference implementation that accompanies this document would support query strings starting with 'nbd-server:'
+       - String, query to list a subset of the available metadata contexts.

+    If zero queries are sent, then the server MUST return all the metadata contexts it knows about.

+    For details on the query string, see under `NBD_OPT_SET_META_CONTEXT`.

-    The server MUST reply with a list of `NBD_REP_META_CONTEXT` replies, followed by `NBD_REP_ACK`.
-The metadata context ID in these replies is reserved and SHOULD be set to zero; clients SHOULD disregard it.
+    The server MUST either reply with an error (for instance `EINVAL` if the option is not supported), or reply with a list of `NBD_REP_META_CONTEXT` replies followed by `NBD_REP_ACK`.
+    The metadata context ID in these replies is reserved and SHOULD be set to zero; clients MUST disregard it.

 - `NBD_OPT_SET_META_CONTEXT` (11)

     Change the set of active metadata contexts.
-Issuing this command replaces all previously-set metadata contexts; clients must ensure that all metadata contexts they're interested in are selected with the final query that they sent.
+Issuing this command replaces all previously-set metadata contexts; clients must ensure that all metadata contexts they are interested in are selected with the final query that they sent.

+    A client MUST NOT send `NBD_CMD_BLOCK_STATUS` unless within the negotiation phase it sent `NBD_OPT_SET_META_CONTEXT` at least once, and the final time it was sent, the server responded without an error, and returned at least one metadata context.

     Data:
+    - 32 bits, length of export name.
+    - String, name of export for which we wish to list metadata contexts.
+    - 32 bits, number of queries
+    - Zero or more queries, each being:
        - 32 bits, length of query
        - String, query to select metadata contexts.
-The syntax of this query is implementation-defined, except that it MUST start with a namespace.
-This namespace may be one of the following:
+The syntax of this query is implementation-defined, except that it MUST start with a namespace and a colon.
-        - `base:`, for metadata contexts defined by this document;
-        - `nbd-server:`, for metadata contexts defined by the implementation that accompanies this document (none currently);
-        - `x-*:`, where `*` can be replaced by any random string not containing colons, for local experiments.
-This SHOULD NOT be used by metadata contexts that are expected to be widely used.
-        - third-party implementations can register additional namespaces by simple request to the mailinglist.

-    These two fields MAY be repeated as much as is necessary to select all metadata contexts the client is interested in.
+    If zero queries are sent, the server MUST select no metadata contexts.

-    The server MUST reply with a number of `NBD_REP_META_CONTEXT` replies, one for each selected metadata context, each with a unique metadata context ID.
+    The server MUST reply with a number of `NBD_REP_META_CONTEXT` replies, one for each selected metadata context, each with a unique metadata context ID, followed by `NBD_REP_ACK`.
+The metadata context ID is transient and may vary across calls to `NBD_OPT_SET_META_CONTEXT`;
+    clients MUST therefore treat the ID as an opaque value and not (for instance) cache it between connections.
 It is not an error if a `NBD_OPT_SET_META_CONTEXT` option does not select any metadata context, provided the client then does not attempt to issue `NBD_CMD_BLOCK_STATUS` commands.